aminmarashi/blog-old/_posts/how-to-compile-a-package-for-arm.md

 tags: [How-to]
 ---

-In this post, we will use `Qemu multiarch` inside Docker to compile C source codes for ARM processors.
+In this post, we will use `Qemu multiarch` inside Docker to compile source codes for `ARM` processors.

-If you want to know how to run an ARM64 Debian inside Docker skip to [Qemu multiarch](#qemu-multiarch)
+> If you want to know how to run an `ARM64` Debian inside Docker skip to [Qemu multiarch](#qemu-multiarch)

 ## ARM architecture

+<a href="https://en.wikipedia.org/wiki/ARM_architecture" target="_blank">ARM</a>
-ARM refers to a large group of CPU architectures designed for embedded systems and low-cost computing.
+refers to a large group of CPU architectures designed for embedded systems and low-cost computing.
 There are many variations of ARM instruction code and unfortunately, they are not very compatible with each other.
 It's important to identify the target architecture otherwise the built files may not be compatible with the target machine.

-For this document, I am going to compile for `arm64` (aka `aarch64` as GCC calls it).
-This architecture is used on `AWS ARM instances` which are available for a cheaper price than the AMD64 ones.
+For this post, I am going to compile for `arm64` (aka `aarch64` as GCC calls it).
+This architecture is used on `AWS ARM instances` which are available for a cheaper price than the `X86_64` ones.

 Let's check the architecture of a Debian machine running on `aarch64`: